setupmd/docs/1-deploying-a-server/1-picking-your-tools/fabric-guide.md

 Though there is a project called [Cardboard](https://github.com/CardboardPowered/cardboard) that allows running plugins on Fabric, it's still heavily in development and does not support the newest Minecraft versions.

 ### Base server setup
 To install Fabric on your server, download a .jar from [fabricmc.net/use/server](fabricmc.net/use/server) and launch it like you would with any other server .jar.
-It will automaticially downlod the needed libraries and create a mods folder.
+It will automaticially download the needed libraries and create a mods folder.

 - [Startup](startup_guide)